-Most people don’t give much thought to the costs involved in mattress shopping.
-After all, how often do we actually need to buy new mattresses?
-Not very often at all, but for 20-somethings who are preparing for their new homes, a mattress is actually a big-ticket purchase that many people forget to budget for.
+Most people don’t give much thought to the costs involved in buying a mattress in Singapore.
+After all, how often do we actually need to buy new ones?
+Not very often at all, but for 20-somethings who are preparing for their new homes, a mattress is actually a pretty big-ticket purchase that many people forget to budget for.

 - Should you buy a cheap mattress?